UPPMAX/programming_formalisms/docs/project/issues.md

 ## Issues based on requirements

-Some issues originate from the requirements documents.
+Some issues originate from the requirements documents, as shown below.

-Some examples:
+!!! note "In academia"

+    In academia, instead of using a formal requirements document, you can use sentences from the 'Methods' section too.

+    Writing the 'Methods' section and issues goes hand-in-hand.

 !!! note "R1: Create testing parameter set"